WASHINGTON DC TRAVEL GUIDE

 Train – Amtrak serves Washington D.C. with trains stopping at Union Square.
 This is great if travelling the East Coast with train routes available from Boston all the way down to Miami.

 Drive – The Beltway, Interstate 495 surrounds the Washington DC area whilst Interstate 95 on the major north-south highway can be used to access DC.

 How to get around Washington DC

-The Metrorail and Metrobus is the safest, cleanest and most efficient transportation to use in Washington.
+The Metrorail and Metrobus are the safest, cleanest and most efficient transportation to use in Washington.
 Many hotels are conveniently located near a metro station or bus route and serve the many tourist attractions of the city.

 We found walking was a great way to get around Washington, taking in the sites and parks Washington has to offer.
-Taxi’s maybe a better choice for those heading back after an evening out but can be costly if travelling far, as with all cities.
+Taxi’s may be a better choice for those heading back after an evening out but can be costly if travelling far, as with all cities.

 You’ll most likely need an efficient transport solution to ensure a smooth trip, no time wasting!
 The best choice will be a local Washington Car & Limo Service.
 Opt for a City or Sightseeing Tour, sit back and relax and you’ll leave Washington with a full suitcase of essential USA experiences.